mozilla/extension-workshop/src/content/documentation/develop/debugging.md

 This article explains how to use the Firefox developer tools to debug extensions.

-An extension can consist of several components—background scripts, popups, options pages, content scripts, sidebars, and alike—and you'll use slightly different workflows to debug each component.
+An extension can consist of several components—background scripts, popups, options pages, content scripts, sidebars, and alike—and you use slightly different workflows to debug each component.
 Each component has a section in this article, and you can read each section in isolation.
-We'll begin by introducing the developer tools, which you'll use to debug all the pieces of your extension.
+We begin by introducing the developer tools, which you use to debug all the pieces of your extension.

 {% endcapture %}
 {% include modules/page-hero.liquid,